jitsi/jiwer/README.md

 # Installation

-You should be able to install this package using pip if your python version is >= 3:
+You should be able to install this package using pip if you're using Python >= `3.5`:

 ```bash
 $ pip install jiwer